BonzaiThePenguin/WikiSort/README.md

 This is basically just a standard merge sort with the following changes:<br/>
 <br/>
 &nbsp;&nbsp;• the standard optimization of using insertion sort in the lower levels<br/>
-&nbsp;&nbsp;• a fixed-size circular buffer instead of a dynamically-sized array<br/>
+&nbsp;&nbsp;• a fixed-size circular buffer for swaps instead of a dynamically-sized array<br/>
 &nbsp;&nbsp;• various special cases for descending data, unnecessary merges, etc.<br/>
 &nbsp;&nbsp;• a single uint64 to keep track of the "recursion"<br/>
 <br/>